dihm/PyPylon/README.md

 While the basic code seems to work, I'd like to point out, that it still in early alpha stage.
 You will probably stumble over bugs.

+## Installation
+On Windows, requires Visual C++ compiler that matches python distribution.

+Package must be installed in develop mode.
+To install directly from github with pip:
+`pip install -e git+https://github.com/dihm/PyPylon.git#egg=PyPylon`

 ## Current TODO list and development targets
  - [ ] Test with color cameras
  - [x] Handle different image packing other than Mono8
  - [ ] Make cython code more modular
  - [ ] Support commands
- - [ ] Try triggered images and such
+ - [x] Try triggered images and such
  - [ ] Add some callbacks on events
  - [x] Test code under Windows